New Zealand Republic

-New Zealand Republic Inc. is an organisation formed in 1994 whose object is to support the creation of a New Zealand republic.
+New Zealand Republic Inc. (formerly the Republican Movement of Aotearoa New Zealand and the Republican Coalition of New Zealand) is an organisation formed in 1994 whose object is to support the creation of a New Zealand republic.

-The campaign chair is Lewis Holden, an Auckland political activist and businessman.
+The campaign chair is Savage, an Auckland trade unionist.
 The organisation is not aligned with any political party, its members and supporters are drawn from across the political spectrum.

 Aims and principles

 New Zealand Republic's constitution specifies the following aims and principles: